uport-project/uport-registry/README.md

 # uPort Registry

 ##Warning:

 Our mobile uport app and supporting infrastructure does not use this registry yet.
-If you need to integrate with the mobile app or our servers, lock your package.json to version 2.0.6: `"uport-registry": "2.0.6"` for the time being.
-3e8f14cef3e09c2d5e2a745bc66213749608e790
+If you need to integrate with the mobile app or our servers, lock your package.json to [version 2.0.6](https://github.com/ConsenSys/uport-registry/tree/v2.0.6) for the time being: `"uport-registry": "2.0.6"`.

 ## Deployed Contracts